harrycresswell/hc/content/articles/form-data-with-zapier.md

 ### Adding name attributes

-Remember to assign a `name=""` attribute to all the form elements you want to collect data from _(this should be all of them)_.
+Remember to assign a `name=""` attribute to all the form elements you want to collect data from _(that pretty much means all of them)_.
 You can name them however you like, but just make sure they are there.

 Let's add one for our name input and one for our email input: